Problems

 select Id, subject, marks from CTE where Rank = 1

-Reference - Leetcode
+Reference - Leetcodearrow-up-right

 Write an SQL query to find all numbers that appear at least three times consecutively.